silentE3/groupCapstone/README.md

 ./grouper-windows-amd64.exe group
 ```

-There are three different functions that this application can perform:
+There are four different functions that this application can perform:

 1. Generation: This function generates test survey data
 2. Grouping: This function performs grouping on survey data